andresrodriguez55/InterpreterForBigAddLanguage/README.md

 ## 3) USER INPUTS & INTERPRETER IMPLEMENTATION

-Now only the name of the file that you want to execute will be taken, for each program execution only one script will be able to be executed.
+For each program execution only one script will be able to be executed.
 As in the previous project, file names of any length can be taken.

 <br />